ionecum/autocomplete/readme.md

 The `axios.get('http://127.0.0.1:8000/api/process-csv/')` in App.vue is made to run the project locally, this will consume the data from the Django server.

+## To Do
+1. What if the user type a name that does not exist in the list?
+This was not implemented because the behaviour may be wanted or unwanted depending of your form requirements.
+In some forms it's required to pick only one of the names form the list, in other it is not.
+In order to keep this widget as more general as possible, if you need to enforce the requirement of only picking a name from the list, you must implement it yourself.